 Go to Plugins > Installed Plugins.

 You'll see that some of the plugins are inactive.
 These are of course a no-brainer.
-You're not using them and they are just a risk.
+You're not using them and they are just a risk and on overhead.

 Measure the performance impact of each WordPress plugin